ryanw-mobile/ryanw-mobile/README.md

 <h3 align="left">Current status:</h3>

-- 🧑‍💻 Open for permanent Android development role at any seniority in the UK - remote preferred
+- 🧑‍💻 ~~Open for permanent Android development role at any seniority in the UK - remote preferred~~
-- 👀 Interested in Android Apps Development, Smart Home and Multimedia
+- 👀 Interested in Android Apps Development, Smart Home _(2022: Home Assistant)_ and Multimedia
 - 🌱 Learning `Jetpack Compose`, `Coroutines`, and many more
-- 📝 Publishing sample Apps here for employers' reference and peer code review
+- 📝 Publishing sample Apps here for ~~employers' reference and~~ peer code review

 <h3 align="left">My life with Android:</h3>